 If you’re just camping the odd night in summer then a tent carpet is probably not worth it.
 However, if you want to extend your season, camp longer, or just make your tent better, then we recommend investing in one.

-Where to buy a Tent Carpet?
+Interested in buying a Tent Carpet?

 The retailers above will send us a few pennies if you buy from them.
 This does not change the price.
 So it is FREE for you to support us.

 To see why your support is important to us and find discounts for your purchase, then please click here.